-a) Complete and submit a working copy of the RFA Staffing & Enrollment Worksheets Excel file. indicating projected staffing needs for the proposed campuses over the next six years.
+a) Attachment 5.
+Complete and submit a working copy of the RFA Staffing & Enrollment Worksheets Excel file indicating projected staffing needs for the proposed campuses over the next six years.
 Schools should also complete the second table outlining projected staffing needs for the entire network over the next six years.
-Include full-time staff and contract support that serve the network 50% or more.
+Include full time staff and contract support that serve the network 50% or more.
 Change or add functions and titles and add or delete rows as needed to reflect organizational plans.

-Sample Excerpt-Complete using Excel file
+Sample Excerpt Complete using Excel file

-Year 2022-23 20023-24 2024-25 2025-26 2026-27 2027-28
+Year 2019-20 2020-21 2021-22 2022-23 2023-24 2024-25

 Management Organization Positions

-Complete this form using the Excel file
+[Specify]

 [Specify]

 [Specify]

 [Specify]

 [Specify]

 [Specify]

-[Specify] •
+[Specify]

-[Specify] -
+[Specify]